Realm-Bot/docs/Server Dashboard/server-allowlist.md

 ---
 label: Allowlist
-description: Maintain an allowlist of trusted users who can bypass automated enforcement systems such as Member Gate and Bot Detection.
+description: Maintain an allowlist of trusted users who can bypass automated enforcement systems such as Member Gate, Bot Detection, and Skin Filtering.
 order: 92
 authors:
   - name: Frazer